swaroopch/byte-of-python/more.md

 ## The assert statement {#assert}

 The `assert` statement is used to assert that something is true.
 For example, if you are very sure that you will have at least one element in a list you are using and want to check this, and raise an error if it is not true, then `assert` statement is ideal in this situation.
 When the assert statement fails, an `AssertionError` is raised.
+The `pop()` method removes and returns the last item from the list.

 ```python
 >>> mylist = ['item']